ship-armada/crowdfund/MONITORING.md

 Alert A10 is P1 (not P0) because operators must shift participant guidance immediately, but there is no security threat.
 Alert text and participant communications must avoid exploit-like framing.

-### 9.3 Lazy settlement — no `Allocated` events until claims
+### 9.3 Phased settlement is valid

-Under lazy settlement, `Allocated` and `AllocatedHop` events are emitted at `claim()` time, not at `finalize()` time.
-After successful finalization, the expected event sequence is:
+Absence of `Allocated` / `AllocatedHop` events immediately after `Finalized(refundMode=false)` is not automatically a bug.
+The correct sequence is:

 1. Alert A12 fires (successful finalization — P3)
-2. Alert A13 fires (claims available — P3)
+2. If `Allocated` events are absent from the same transaction as `Finalized`: Alert A13 fires (phased settlement started — P2)
-3. `Allocated` events arrive incrementally as individual participants call `claim(delegate)`
+3. Operators begin calling `emitSettlement()` batches
-4. Theoretical allocations are queryable immediately via `computeAllocation(address)` — no need to wait for events
+4. If `SettlementComplete` doesn't arrive within threshold: Alert A14 fires (stalled — P0)

-The absence of `Allocated` events immediately after `Finalized` is **expected behavior**, not a stall.
+5. On `SettlementComplete`: Alert A15 fires (complete — P3)

 ### 9.4 Zero-allocation addresses on success path

-A participant may call `claim()` and receive an `Allocated` event with `armTransferred = 0` and a non-zero `refundUsdc`.
-This is valid — the address committed but received no ARM due to oversubscription, or claimed after the 3-year expiry.
+A participant may receive an `Allocated` event with `totalArmAmount = 0` and a non-zero `totalRefundAmount`, while emitting no `AllocatedHop` event.
+This is valid — the address committed but received no ARM due to oversubscription.
 Monitoring must treat this as correct.

 ### 9.5 `capped_demand` calculation